 A Kamado grill not only grills but it creates wonderful smoke and fire which imparts meat or chicken with flavor that speaks to man’s primordial urge to be a carnivore as Michael Pollen discusses in his new book Cooked..
 Sorry if this is too graphic for my vegetarian readers.
 Well, to say it in plain English, the chicken was incredible.

 I used natural charcoal, not briquettes, but something that more resembled the charred pieces of tree branches when I poured it out of the bag to pile in the grill.
-I lit the fire the old fashioned way with pieces of cardboard, a chimney, and matches.
+I lit the fire the old fashioned way with pieces of cardboard and matches.
 The chicken cooked in about an hour or hour and fifteen minutes (depending on size of chicken and temperature of grill) and it was juicy, smoky, tender, and covered in crisp skin worth the calories.

 Yield 2 whole chickens for 6 to 10 servings